 If SendSuperSession is selected, the SOAP outbound adapter does the following:

 Check if the message has an empty value in Ens.MessageHeaderBase.SuperSession property.
 If it does have an empty value, the adapter generates a new value and stores it in the SuperSession property.

 Stores the value of the SuperSession property in the private InterSystems.Ensemble.SuperSession HTTP header of the outgoing message.

 When an SOAP incoming adapter receives a message, it checks for the SuperSession value in the incoming HTTP message header.
 If the value is present, it sets the Ens.MessageHeaderBase.SuperSession property.
 This property is preserved as the message passes from one production component to another.

 There are no tools to automate tracking messages between productions using SuperSession.

-Specifies that when making an SSL connection, the adapter should check that the server identity in the certificate matches the name of the system being connecting to.
+Specifies that when making a TLS connection, the adapter should check that the server identity in the certificate matches the name of the system being connecting to.
 This defaults to specifying that the check should be made.
-Uncheck this for test and development systems where the name specified in the SSL certificate does not match the DNS name.
+Uncheck this for test and development systems where the name specified in the TLS certificate does not match the DNS name.

-The name of an existing SSL/TLS configuration to use to authenticate this connection.
-Choose a client SSL/TLS configuration, because the web client initiates the communication.
+The name of an existing TLS configuration to use to authenticate this connection.
+Choose a client TLS configuration, because the web client initiates the communication.